-The West Virginia Center on Climate Change (“WV3C”) is a nonprofit organization located in Morgantown, WV.
-The WV3C carries out statewide, science-based education and dialogue programs that help West Virginians meet the challenge of global warming and climate change.
+The West Virginia Center on Climate Change (“WV3C”) is a project of the nonprofit organization Friends of Blackwater.
+The WV3C carries out science-based education and dialogue programs to help West Virginians — and our friends and allies everywhere — to better understand and meet the challenge of global warming and the climate crisis.

-Feel free to look over our website to learn about our past programs, our people, and our mission.
-Use the buttons below to join our e-list for news and updates — and of course, donations are always welcome!
-Stay safe!
+We invite you to look over our website menu at the top of the page, learn about some of our past programs, our people, and our mission.
+Use the buttons below to join our e-list for occasional news and updates, and to make a tax-deductible donation to support this effort.

 We work in West Virginia and the surrounding region to help meet the challenge of global warming and the climate crisis.